Saint Petersburg State University of Architecture and Civil Engineering: History

-SPbGASU is also well known as one of the leading scientific-analytical centres in Russia.
-Scientific-research work is being carried out in the fields of science and construction practically in all directions.
-They cover the whole range of production processes - from concept creation up to its practical implementation and exploitation of buildings, with investments being made of the advanced scientific ideas into the educational process.
-Scientific-research and innovation activities are aimed at fundamental and applied field research development, modern production needs satisfaction, educational system perfection.
-A close alliance between science and education is a necessary provision for training highly qualified specialists.
-Annual and periodical international conferences, seminars and round tables are held at the University where actual problems of modern science and technology are discussed.

 The University carries out its editorial activities publishing educational and scientific literature.
 Important elements of the innovation infrastructure of the University are: Scientific-Technical Council; Scientific-Technical Library which is a treasury of modern scientific-technical literature and rarities; basic chairs and scientific research laboratories.
-Scientific-research results received by the University specialists are published in leading profile scientific journals and other publications. (“Vestnik Grazhdanskih Inzhenerov”, “Ingenernije Sistiemi”,“Peterburgskiy Stroitelniy Rinok”, etc.).
+Scientific-research results received by the University specialists are published in scientific journals and other publications. (“Vestnik Grazhdanskih Inzhenerov”, “Ingenernije Sistiemi”,“Peterburgskiy Stroitelniy Rinok”, etc.).

-SPbGASU has international cooperation with other academic institutions, government agencies and private organizations.
-The University has successfully cooperated in joint research work with partners from Germany, Italy, France, Austria, Poland, Finland, USA, China, etc. The University is also well known for international scientific conferences regularly held here.
-According to Student Exchange Programme, many Russian students go abroad to study whereas foreigners come to study to Saint Petersburg which proves to be very useful for both sides.
+SPSUACE had international cooperation with other academic institutions, government agencies and private organizations.
+The University has cooperated in joint research work with partners from Germany, Italy, France, Austria, Poland, Finland, USA, China, etc.